james-o-dev/bitburner-scripts/README.md

 ## To Do

-* The HWGW eventually goes below the money safety threshold and exits... :(
+* HWGW sometimes becomes out of sync (taking below the money safety threshold) and exits... :(
 * Comments and descriptions.
 * Investigate improving server target value/priority formula.